Installation and Account Setup¶

-To access and manage Hub resources, you need to install the Textile CLI.
-First, download the Textile CLI binary for your platform from the latest releases.
+Download the Hub CLI binary for your platform from the latest releases.

 On MacOS you will need to confirm that it is okay to run the

-tt binary before it will run successfully.
+hub binary before it runs successfully.
 You will see this warning:

 You will now be able to continue using the CLI without issue.
 When you update the binary, you may need to repeat the above steps.
 We will add developer signing to our MacOS binaries soon.